-Similar to remarketing by views, targeting by interests allows you to target customers who have shown a certain behaviour in the past that suggests they are interested in a seller’s product.
+Similar to remarketing by views, targeting by interests allows you to target customers who have shown a certain behavior in the past that suggests they are interested in a seller's product.
 In this way, sellers can present their products to target groups who have not yet specifically searched for the advertised product, but who seem to have a potential interest.

 Targeting by interest is reserved for merchants.

 While there are some similarities between Sponsored Display Ads and Amazon DSP, there are a number of differences, including the following: